Jeep Gladiator (JT): Willys

 Introduced in the 2021 lineup, the Gladiator Willys is based on the Sport S model.
 The Willys sport with a base price of $39,260 features many of the same options as the higher-spec Rubicon, however, including standard Rock Rails and beefy-looking 32-inch BF Goodrich KM2 mud-terrain tires.
 It also gets a locking rear differential and Jeep's Command-Trac 4x4 part-time, two-speed transfer case with a 2.72:1 low-range gear ratio is also standard fare.
 The Willys Edition has a hood decal, retro-looking 4WD tailgate decal, 17-inch black aluminum wheels with gray pad print, and a gloss black grille.

+Sahara

+The Sahara model is a premium trim level introduced for the 2026 model year.
+Announced by Jeep on December 19, 2025, the Sahara became the first Gladiator to use the long-established Sahara nameplate, which had previously been reserved for Wrangler models since 1988.
+Positioned between the Sport S and Willys trims, the Gladiator Sahara combines everyday comfort with Jeep's traditional four-wheel-drive capability.
+Standard features include body-color fender flares and a body-color hardtop, 18-inch aluminum wheels, leather-trimmed seats, a 12.3-inch Uconnect infotainment system, and the 3.6 L Pentastar V6 engine producing 285 hp (212 kW).
+The trim is designed to balance on-road refinement, open-air driving, towing capability, and moderate off-road performance while expanding the Gladiator lineup into the premium pickup segment.

 Texas Trail Edition

 On April 12, 2021, Jeep introduced the Gladiator Texas Trail, a special edition of the Jeep Gladiator that will only be available in Texas.
 Based on the Gladiator Sport S trim, the Gladiator Texas Trail has unique 1836 decals to celebrate the state's Declaration of Independence.
 Standard exterior features include 17-inch Mid-Gloss Black Aluminum wheels, black side steps and hardtop, and Jeep's exclusive “Trail Rated” badge.
 Jeep also announced that both the Pentastar and EcoDiesel V6 engines will be available for the Gladiator Texas Trail.
 Starting MSRP is $40,535.